-I only remember Mahama as the 'dead goat' President - Former Methodist Bishop
+I only remember Mahama as the 'dead goat' president - Former Methodist Bishop

-Bishop Stephen Richard Bosomtwe Ayensu chastised Mahama for his comment over repeal of E-Levy
+Bishop Stephen Richard Bosomtwe Ayensu chastised Mahama for his promise to repeal E-Levy

-He noted the former president cannot be in power to even execute that agenda
+He noted the former president wouldn't win power even to execute that agenda

 Bishop Stephen Richard Bosomtwe Ayensu, a former Methodist Bishop for Obuasi, has stated that he only remembers former President John Dramani Mahama as being the 'dead goat' President.

-He said, Mahama seeking another term in office will offer nothing to change the status of Ghanaians.
+He said Mahama seeking another term in office would offer nothing to change the status of Ghanaians.

-Bishop Bosomtwe Ayensu further noted that it will be appropriate for the former President to stay away from politics.
+Bishop Bosomtwe Ayensu further noted that it would be appropriate for the former president to stay away from politics.

-He said the former president having gone through the ranks, i.e. from being Assembly member through to becoming the President of Ghana, should be enjoying his retirement after losing the 2020 General elections.
-He said doing so, will earn Mahama the status of a stateman.
+He said the former president, having gone through the ranks, i.e. from being an Assembly member through to becoming the President of Ghana, should be enjoying his retirement after losing the 2020 General elections.
+He said doing so would earn Mahama the status of a statesman.

 Mahama’s dead goat syndrome comment

-The then-president Mahama warned that he will not be shaken by the threat of strikes from labour unions as the country approached the 2016 Election.
+The then-president Mahama warned that he would not be shaken by the threat of strikes from labour unions as the country approached the 2016 Election.

 "I have a dead goat syndrome," he said on March 11, 2015, while speaking to members of the Ghanaian community in Botswana.